danidiaz/by-other-names/README.md

-(**NOTE**: this is a cabal package with multiple public libraries.
-Hackage doesn't currently render correctly the Haddocks for packages with multiple public libraries.)
+(**NOTE**: this is a Cabal package with multiple public libraries.
+At the moment, Hackage doesn't seem to render correctly the Haddocks for packages with multiple public libraries.)

 # by-other-names